JamilEAbrantes/V8Net-IO/README.md

-# V8Net-IO
+# About V8Net-IO
-Aplicação para o estudo de CQRS e boas práticas.
+Application for the study of CQRS and good practices.

-### Referência para criação deste projeto:
+### References:
 * http://www.eduardopires.net.br/